AR-SS1010 series USB Dual 500 mA Unipolar Stepper Motor Controller (not current regulating)

 - U5V: This adds the capability of powering the board logic (not the motors) off of the USB connection.

 The two connector options ("MTA-100" and "Screw Terminal") control how you connect most TTL I/O and motor wires to the board.
+The image shows the board with the Amp MTA-100 connectors installed.

 - The 'MTA-100' option specifies use of latching Amp MTA-100 connectors, and is recommended for any production system.
 When the cables are correctly produced, the MTA-100 is vibration resistant, and is easier to use in a production environment.